Logo

 Where did you study?
 I grew up in Minnesota, where I took piano lessons from age 7, and then voice.
 Music is a huge part of my family life, so I sang at home and in school and church choirs, played in the school band, and participated in school and community musical theatre.
 I earned my B.A. in Vocal Performance at Luther College in Decorah, Iowa, known for its music department.
 I continued my studies at the San Francisco Conservatory of Music and San Francisco State University, where I completed my California teaching credential in Music.
 I taught in the California public schools for 35 years, and while I have taught privately for many years, I finally opened my own music studio, Anne Vaaler Voice Studio/Anne's Music Room, in 2023.

 What ages do you teach?
 ALL ages!
-I offer Music Together and Rhythm Kids classes in partnership with Sierra Foothills Music Together, serving families with children ages 0-8.
-Click on Sierra Foothills Music Together, for more information!
-I accept private voice/music students ages 5 -105, working with each unique student, whether it be music exploration and discovery for younger children, maintaining and strengthening the singing and or speaking voice for mature singers, or working with a singer to develop their unique and special voice.
-I also offer small group classes, by request, for singing skills and music theory (reading music).
+I accept private voice/music students ages 4 -105, working with each unique student, whether it be music exploration and discovery for younger children, maintaining and strengthening the singing and or speaking voice for mature singers, or working with a singer to develop their unique and special voice.
+I also offer small group classes, called Singing Clubs, for ages 4-10.

 How do I know if my child is ready for voice lessons?
-It can very much depend upon the individual child and their comfort level with the teacher.
-As a music and choir teacher in the public schools, I developed extensive knowledge of both the child and adolescent voice.
-While understanding the physical aspects of the young voice, I believe that it is equally important to nurture and support the emotional development of singers.
-I try to work with each child "where they are at."
+It depends upon the individual child, the parent/s, and their comfort level with the teacher.
+As a music and choir teacher in public schools, I developed extensive knowledge of both the child and adolescent voice.
+While understanding the physical aspects of the young voice, I believe it is equally important to nurture and support the emotional development of singers.
+I try to work with every singer "where they are at."
 For some students, a progressive style of lesson, with music lesson books and song assignments can be very reassuring.
 Other students may do better with a more kinesthetic and open approach, using lots of movement, echo work, and may take a long time before they are ready to sing an entire song alone.
-If a child is engaged, happy, and progressing, at whatever rate is appropriate for them, one-on-one lessons can be the right choice.
+If a child is engaged, happy, and progressing, one-on-one lessons can be the right choice.

 Can older people benefit from voice lessons?
 Our voices are constantly changing.
-Aging, illnesses and injuries, hormonal issues all affect the voice and can be addressed in lessons.
-Learning techniques to support the voice through our full life-span is an investment in a healthy life.
+Aging, illness and injuries, and hormonal issues all affect the voice and can be addressed in lessons.
+Learning techniques to support the voice through our full lifespan is an investment in a healthy life.
 Exploring new music, or revisiting old favorites can be a wonderful way to enrich your own life and the lives of others.
-Singing is beneficial for our physical, mental, emotional, and spiritual life, whether you sing only for your own pleasure or share music with others.
-Voice lessons can also help to support the speaking voice, keeping it healthy and robust. *I am not a voice therapist, and will always refer students to a specialist if I think there might be an issue that should be addressed by a specialist.
+Singing is beneficial for our physical, mental, emotional, and spiritual life, whether you sing for your own pleasure or to share music with others.
+Voice lessons can also help to support the speaking voice, keeping it healthy and robust. *I am not a voice therapist, and will always refer students if I think there might be an issue that should be addressed by a specialist.